apexlang/apexlang.io/docs/embedding.md

 size := uint32(ptrsize & 0xFFFFFFFF)
 ```

-Embedding Apex parsing in your application follows these steps:
+Embedding Apexlang parsing in your application follows these steps:

-1. calls `_malloc` to receive a buffer for the byte count of the Apex specification
+1. calls `_malloc` to receive a buffer for the byte count of the Apexlang specification
-2. copies or directly load the Apex specification into the allocated buffer
+2. copies or directly load the Apexlang specification into the allocated buffer
 3. calls `parse` with the buffer pointer and size
 4. extract the JSON (or error) string from the buffer returned
 5. call `_free` to release the memory allocated by `_malloc` in step 1

 If the returned string starts with `error:` then the string represents and error in the parser.
-Otherwise, it contains a valid JSON representation of your Apex specification.
+Otherwise, it contains a valid JSON representation of your Apexlang specification.

 #### Resolving imports

 If a specification contains imports, the module makes a host call to `apex::resolve` to retrieve the contents of the imported specification.

-* `resolve(location_ptr u32, location_size u32, from_ptr u32, from_size u32) u64` - Loads an imported Apex specification
+* `resolve(location_ptr u32, location_size u32, from_ptr u32, from_size u32) u64` - Loads an imported Apexlang specification

 `location` and `from` are string values. `location` is the specification to load and `from` is the specification performing the import.
-The Apex CLI installs importable definitions in `~/.apex/definitions` your implementation could load them from alternate locations.
+The `apex` CLI installs importable definitions in `~/.apex/definitions` your implementation could load them from alternate locations.

 #### Example

-[Here is an example](https://github.com/apexlang/apex-go/blob/main/cmd/host/main.go) using [wazero](https://wazero.io/) to invoke the Apex parser.
+[Here is an example](https://github.com/apexlang/apex-go/blob/main/cmd/host/main.go) using [wazero](https://wazero.io/) to invoke the Apexlang parser.